-Some of the key elements illustrated in the Bay Street photomontage at Figure 4 are:
+Some of the key elements illustrated in the Bay Street photomontage at Figure 5 are:

-- Four-storey street wall height to maintain the human scale - Green and leafy streetscape - Sensitive alterations and additions to the character buildings - Fine-grain facade4 - Active frontages on the ground level with outdoor dining area
+- Three-storey street wall height to maintain the human scale - Green and leafy streetscape - Fine-grain facade3 - Active frontages on the ground level with outdoor dining area

-Figure 4: View looking down Bay Street towards New South Head Road
+Figure 5: View looking down Bay Street towards New South Head Road

-4 For the purpose of this Strategy, fine-grain development, facade or streetscape is (or represented) as small and narrow, permeable, well articulated development which encourages a diversity of forms, uses and tenures and allows a rich variety of buildings to emerge.
+3 For the purpose of this Strategy, fine-grain development, facade or streetscape is (or represented) as small and narrow, permeable, well articulated development which encourages a diversity of forms, uses and tenures and allows a rich variety of buildings to emerge.
 Fine-grain blocks, lots and connections facilitate a village lifestyle which promotes liveability and encourages walking, exploring and social interactions.